IBM-Cloud/DevOps-Services-Docs/tutorials/integrations_ui/index.md

 The toolchain also integrates Slack messaging into the DevOps Services pipeline.
 For example, your team can get notifications about build and deploy activities through a Slack channel.

 **Important:** This integration capability is beta quality.
-After you [deploy your app](#deploy_app), you cannot modify or remove the configured integrations from the generated project.
+After you [deploy your app](#deploy_app), you cannot modify or remove the configured integrations from the project.

 <div class="table-of-contents">
  <table>